John Cramer (Australian politician): Early political involvement

+Federal politics

 He was elected to the House of Representatives as the inaugural representative of the seat of Bennelong on its creation in 1949.
 In 1956, the Prime Minister Robert Menzies appointed him Minister for the Army, a portfolio he held until 1963.
 On 23 January 1956, on his appointment as army minister Cramer resigned his 4th Constituency seat on the county council.

+Cramer's service as army minister included the final years of Australia's involvement in the Malayan Emergency and the prelude to Vietnam War.
+He toured South-East Asia in 1958 and met with South Vietnamese president Ngo Dinh Diem, who had toured Australia the previous year.

 Cramer was the only Catholic in the Liberal Party parliamentary team, a fact Menzies would often joke about.
+He was "ardently opposed to communism, suspicious of socialism, and single-minded in his advocacy of free enterprise".

-In 1964 he was created a Knight Bachelor.
-He retired from parliament before the 1974 election, and was succeeded by John Howard (later to become Prime Minister).
-He died on 18 May 1994, aged 98.
-Cramer had been the last serving parliamentarian born before Federation, and he was the last surviving former MP who was born in the 19th Century.
+In 1964 Cramer was created a Knight Bachelor.
+He remained in parliament as a backbencher for a decade and was critical of Liberal leader John Gorton, supporting his eventual replacement by William McMahon.
+He announced his retirement from politics in November 1973, and was succeeded by future prime minister John Howard as the MP for Bennelong at the 1974 election.
+He died 20 years later to the very day, on 18 May 1994, aged 98.
+Cramer had been the last serving parliamentarian born before Federation, and he was the last surviving former MP who was born in the 19th century.

 Personal life

 In 1922 he married Mary Therese Earls, a teacher, and his elder by two and a half years.
 The couple had four children: John, Erle, Bronwyn and Leonie.
 For her four decades of service as a charity worker and community activist, Lady Cramer was created a Dame Commander of the Order of the British Empire in 1971.

 Dame Mary Cramer predeceased her husband by almost a decade, dying on 23 September 1984 (aged 91).